-- 1. Branch Auditor of Western Region have observed during FY 2019-20, Dauphin N3 was provided to a customer who had agreement for Dauphin N, resulting in loss of revenue to the tune of Rs.
-643.90 lakhs.
-On our test check, we have observed that the company does not map customer contracts in hand vis a vis availability of serviceable helicopters of respective types for e.g., the company has contracts for 3 Bell 206L4, however, it has only 2 serviceable Bell 206L4 at its disposal, which will either result in levy of liquidated damages or substituting it with a higher-grade helicopter, if available. - 2.
-As stated in Note no. 32 XXXII viii A, during the year, lifetime expected credit loss allowance has been accounted for by the company, based on certificate provided by the consultants.
-However, the Consultants have not considered factors like e.g., excess/under billing or liquidated damages deducted by the customers, but not accounted for by the company etc. as highlighted by us elsewhere in the report.
-Therefore, allowance for Expected credit loss accounted for by the company cannot be substantiated, consequential impact, if any on the Ind AS financial statements cannot be quantified.

-- 3. As stated in Note No. 32 XXVIII (c), the company has not worked out operating cycle for classification of assets & liabilities into Current & Non- current, as required by Schedule III of the Companies Act, 2013 but has assumed it to be 12 months. - 4.
-As stated in note no. 32 XXVIII(a), the company has identified dues as on March 31, 2020 to Micro and Small enterprises only in respect of Corporate Office and Western region.
+- 2. As stated in Note no. 32 XXXIII viii A, during the year, lifetime expected credit loss allowance has been accounted for by the company, based on certificate provided by the consultants.
+However, the Consultants have not considered factors like e.g., excess/ under billing or liquidated damages deducted by the customers, but not accounted for by the company etc. as highlighted by us elsewhere in the report.
+Therefore, allowance for Expected credit loss accounted for by the company cannot be substantiated, consequential impact, if any on the Ind AS financial statements cannot be quantified. - 3.
+As stated in Note No. 32 XXVIII (b), the company has not worked out operating cycle for classification of assets & liabilities into Current & Non- current, as required by Schedule III of the Companies Act, 2013 but has assumed it to be 12 months. - 4.
+As stated in note no. 32 XXVIII(a), the company has identified dues as on March 31, 2022 to Micro and Small enterprises only in respect of Corporate Office and Western region.
 Confirmations were sought from the suppliers regarding applicability of provisions of 'The Micro, Small and Medium Enterprises Development Act, 2006', but no response was received in corporate region and response received in Western region was limited.
 Therefore, we are unable to comment on compliance of the aforesaid Act by the Company. - 5.
 On our test check, we have observed that the company is yet to register itself under Professional tax for Aizwal & Gangtok bases and deduct and deposit Labour welfare fund for non-executive & directly employed contractual employees working at Rohini Heliport & Guest House, at CWG Village. - 6.
-GST on 'Overweight charges' from September - October 2019 in respect of Kedarnath operations amounting to Rs.
-0.34 lakhs have not been accounted for.
-This has resulted in increase in Miscellaneous Income, increase in GST input by Rs.
-0.34 lakhs and decrease in Loss from Continued Operations for the year by the aforesaid amount. - 7.
-The company is in the process of adding additional places of business i.e. Rohini
+As stated in note no. 32 XV (b), As per provisions of 'The Building and Other Construction Workers Welfare Cess Act, 1996' as principal employer, Company was required to deduct 1% labour cess aggregating to Rs.
+52.70 lakhs excluding interest and penalty, if any from the contractor's bill for works contract carried out at Rohini Heliport, New Delhi which was capitalized in the financial year 2016-17.
+The Company has neither deducted nor deposited labour cess with Union Territory of Delhi for aforesaid works contract.
+The amount has to be recovered from the contractor and deposited; however, the matter is subjudice.
+This is a continuing default.